Nandita-Gupta14/Wine-Quality/README.md

 # Wine Quality
-This Project is done in response to Data Analyst Nanodegree Curriculam
+This Project is done in response to Udacity's Data Analyst Nanodegree Curriculam

-The data is obtained from UCI Machine Learning Repository For more information, please visit : https://archive.ics.uci.edu/ml/datasets/Wine+Quality
+The data is obtained from UCI Machine Learning Repository.
+For more information, please visit : https://archive.ics.uci.edu/ml/datasets/Wine+Quality

 Citation Request: